- For the supporting cast/allies go to Pokémon Adventures Two

 - Sealed Good in a Can: Ghetsis seals Black into the Light Stone at the end of the BW chapter.

-- Ship Tease: He spent the whole night frantically searching for White, and when he sees a mysterious figure holding her, he brings out his whole team to fight against them.
+- He spent a whole night frantically searching for White, and when he sees a mysterious figure holding her, he brings out his whole team to fight against them.

 - Shout-Out: His personality seems somewhat based on Black Star's, as shown with his constant shouts of YAHOO! and his dream to be the best trainer.